Yes, natural treatment osteoarthritis alternatives to Bextra, Vioxx and Celebrex exist that have clinical studies supporting their performance!

 The treatment approach combining natural and osteoarthritis and alternative healing has been established by clinical trials.
 There are nutrients that may be able to help you remedy osteoarthritis.

-• These supplements reduce inflammation, swelling, pain and stiffness.
+• Can reduce inflammation, swelling, pain and stiffness.

 • Achieve long term pain relief by targeting the cause not just the symptoms.